guihao-liang/my-blog-notes/system/docker/2020-05-04-docker-in-docker.md

   --docker-volumes /var/run/docker.sock:/var/run/docker.sock
 ```

-The gitlab docker instance will shared the `/var/run/docker.sock` from host machine, which is the domain socket address used by docker daemon.
-The runtime layout might look like this:
+The gitlab docker instance will shared the `/var/run/docker.sock` from host machine, which is the domain socket listened by docker daemon.
+What's more, compared with dind approach, it doesn't require the docker container to have privileged access to host docker engine.
+The runtime layout might look like below:

 ![image-bind-mount](/img/docker/bind-mount.jpeg)